3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 ## Computer Vision UML

-The following UML diagrams give a general overview of the planned computer vision implementation for this project.
+The following UML diagram gives a general overview of the planned computer vision implementation for this project.
 The more fine-grained details such as parameters, methods, and types are still subject to change as development continues, but the general structure and ideas will remain the same.

 ![](Figures/CV_class.png "Computer Vision Class Diagram")